acoomans/flask-autodoc/README.md

 ## Documentation sets

 Endpoints can be grouped together in different documentation sets.
-It is possible for instance to show some endpoints to third party developers and have full documentation for primary developers.
+It is possible, for instance, to show some endpoints to third party developers and have full documentation for primary developers.

 To assign an endpoint to a group, pass the name of the group as argument of the _doc_ decorator: